cheeyeo/cheeyeo.github.io/_posts/2025-07-25-application-autoscaling.md

 [Application Autoscaling] is an AWS service that automatically scales applications and services based on the metrics you want to track.
 Once the metrics exceed a specific threshold or a condition is met, this triggers the autoscaling policy which either scales in or scales out.
 There are four main types of scaling policies:

 *  Target tracking policy.
-This scales a resource based on a target value for a specific Cloudwatch metric.
+This scales a resource based on a target value for a specific Cloudwatch metric such as CPU or memory.
+It doesn't require creating a Cloudwatch alarm.

 * Step tracking policy.
 Scales a resource based on a set of scaling adjustments that vary based on size of alarm breach.
 Requires a Cloudwatch Alarm for the metric.